- What is rod "Action"

 The design of each taper is custom to a particular fishing application.
 Shimano takes into consideration such variables as angle preferences, a variety of personal styles, and the presentation and performance of your lure on the delivery and retrieve.
 These variables can be optimized when the proper taper is combined with the proper lure.

-- The retailer said that Shimano has discontinued the Over-The –Counter Policy and that is why they cannot replace my rod over the counter.
-I bought my rod before the warranty changes were put into effect; how can Shimano do this?
+- I bought my rod before the warranty changes were put into effect; how can Shimano do this?

 Shimano’s limited warranty covers the rod against non-conformities in material and workmanship.
 While frequently misunderstood, the limited lifetime warranty has never been an unconditional warranty that covers normal wear and tear, accidents or abuse.
 In order to verify the reason for a claim, Shimano requires that a rod being returned for warranty replacement pass the warranty inspection process.
 If a retailer replaces a rod over the counter and returns the rod to Shimano, where it subsequently fails the warranty evaluation, then that retailer is now liable for the rod that they have already replaced.
 Retailers that do not wish to assume responsibility for these rods will instruct their customer to make warranty claims directly with Shimano.